DSR-RHIT/me497-reproducible-research/cm/cm030_change-conflict-revert.md

 If you make changes to files and find that you no longer need the changes, you can *revert* the changes.
 This resets the file to the last version in the repository, erasing any changes you have made. **Be careful!!** There is no way to undo a revert.

 -   Find the file you wish to revert in the Git tab
--   Right click on the file and choose "Revert"
+-   Right click on the file and choose "Revert..."
--   Double check to make sure this is the correct file and confirm the warning
+-   Verify this is the correct file and confirm the warning

 ![](../resources/images/revert-git-context-menu.png)